Skip to main content

 /Messages/Message

-Select elements with translatable texts.
+Select elements containing translatable texts.

 String ID